-Coulee Kinney Drainage District's Response to Findings
+Prairie Gregg Gravity Drainage District's Response to Findings

-Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the findings identified in our audit and described in the accompanying schedule of current and prior year audit findings and management's corrective action plan.
-The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The District's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned cost.
+The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on it.